 The Demodulating Receiver (A3017) contains a 902−930 MHz 30-dB amplifier, a downshifer, a 60-dB 50-MHz limiting IF amplifier, a frequency discriminator, and an amplitude demodulator.
 The A301701A circuit board also includes, just for good measure, more copies of the A3016SO SAW Oscillator and the A3008C Spectrometer.
+If you can't understand our terminology (RF, IF, LO, dB, dBm, etc), please consult our Terminology page.

 S3017_1: RF Amplifier, Downshifter, IF Amplifier, and Discriminator.
+Changes from A3017A to A3017B are noted.

 S3017_2: Demodulator and Power Supplies.

-Below you see the A3017A RF Amplifier layout next to its predecessor, the A3016DR RF Amplifier.
+[01-FEB-07] Below you see the A3017A RF Amplifier layout next to its predecessor, the A3016DR RF Amplifier.
 The former amplifier worked well: 27-dB of stable gain from the RF input to the IF output after the mixer and IF low-pass filter.
 Consult the A3016DR manual for measurements of the RF passband.
+The new, unmodified amplifier, as shown below, oscillates.

 It's not the missing capacitors around L201 that stopped oscillation in the previous amplifier.
 As we describe here, we replaced these capacitors with solder lumps in the previous amplifier, and it was stable.

-The printed circuit board traces that connect the amplifiers are 30 mils wide (0.75 mm).
+[01-FEB-07] The printed circuit board traces that connect the amplifiers are 30 mils wide (0.75 mm).
 The thickness of the circuit board is 62 mils (1.6 mm).
 The circuit board contains four layers of copper traces.
 The top layer is the one we see in the figure, with the 30-mil traces.
 The second layer is a continuous plain connected to 0 V, which we call the ground plain.
 A 30-mil trace 20 mils above a ground plane makes a 50-Ω transmission line.
 We want the traces to look like 50-Ω transmission lines so that they do not reflect RF power (see Terminology).
 But we subsequently discovered that the ground plain was only 10 mils below the top layer.
 The correct width for a 50-Ω trace 10 mils above a ground plain is 15 mils.
 According to this calculator, our 30-mil traces 10 mils above a ground plane, separated by FR-4 fiberglass, act like 30-Ω transmission lines.
-These 30-Ω traces will reflect 10% of the power delivered by a 50-Ω source.
-Another 10% will reflect back into the 30-Ω trace where it ends in a 50-Ω load.
-So each 30-Ω traces introduces a loss of roughly 1 dB.
-This 1 dB is small compared to our gain of 20 dB at each stage.
-Although our traces are twice as thick as they should be, we don't expect any dramatic drop in performance as a result.
+These 30-Ω traces will reflect 10% of the power delivered by a 50-Ω source, and another 10% will reflect back into the 30-Ω trace where it ends in a 50-Ω load.
+So each 30-Ω traces introduces a loss of roughly 20%, or 2 dB.
+This 2 dB is small compared to our gain of 20 dB at each stage.
+Although our traces are twice as wide as they should be, we don't expect any dramatic drop in performance as a result.

 We connected the A3017A RF input to the output of one of our Modulating Transmitters (A3014MT).
 The A3014MT was tuned to roughly 910 MHz.
-Its output is −4 dBm, and we passed it through 36 dB of attenuition, so the power deliverd to the RF input was −40 dBm.
+Its output is −4 dBm, and we passed it through 36 dB of attenuation, so the power deliverd to the RF input was −40 dBm.
 For LO we used our 864-MHz A3014SO, with its +9 dBm output.
 The A3017A's IF output was −14 dBm, so its RF to IF gain is 26 dB.
 According the manufacturer's data sheets, we can expect 20 dB of gain from each amplifier, 3 dB of loss in the SAW filter, 7 dB loss in the mixer, and 1 dB loss in the IF low-pass filter.
 Our expected gain is 29 dB.

 We replaced the A3017A with our A3016DR.
 Its IF output with the same input was −12 dBm, for an RF to IF gain of 28 dB, only 1 dB lower than our expected gain.
 We switched the amplifiers, and used high-frequency capacitors insted of general purpose, but something about the A3017A layout causes a 2-dB loss of gain with respect to the A3016DR.